splunk/public-o11y-docs/gdi/opentelemetry/components/kubernetes-attributes-processor.rst

          - k8s.namespace.name
          - k8s.node.name
          - k8s.pod.start_time

+.. caution:: Make sure that default attributes such as ``k8s.pod.name`` are always extracted, as they're required by Splunk Observability Cloud.

 The following container level attributes require additional attributes to identify a container in a pod: